What can someone do with your phone number?

 The dangers of phone numbers in the digital age

-Have you ever noticed how closely your phone number is tied to your identity these days?
+Have you thought about how closely your phone number is tied to your identity these days?
 We use our numbers to swap contact details, talk and text, and confirm and authenticate who we are online.
 Consider how many apps you have that now require you to ‘level up’ your security using SMS-based two-factor authentication.

 SMS security issues